collective-soundworks/soundworks/README.md

 server.map('/player', 'My Scenario', checkin, performance);
 ```

 Congratulations, you just created your first scenario!
 You will find the source code in the [`soundworks-template` repository](https://github.com/collective-soundworks/soundworks-template).
+To compile the files, just run the `gulp` command in the project folder in the Terminal, and you can access the scenario by going to the URL `http://localhost:8000/`.